-1. This approval does not dispense with the necessity of obtaining the permission of the owners of adjacent dwellings for the removal of or building on the party wall or boundary whether or not defined.

-2. This permission does not alter or extinguish or otherwise affect any existing or valid right of way crossing, impinging or otherwise pertaining to these lands.

-3. This permission does not confer title.
+- 1. This approval does not dispense with the necessity of obtaining the permission of the owners of adjacent dwellings for the removal of or building on the party wall or boundary whether or not defined. - 2.
+This permission does not alter or extinguish or otherwise affect any existing or valid right of way crossing, impinging or otherwise pertaining to these lands. - 3.
+This permission does not confer title.
 It is the responsibility of the developer to ensure that he controls all the lands necessary to carry out the proposed development.

 ANNEX

 Date Valid 24th May 2018

 Date First Advertised 7th June 2018

 Date Last Advertised

-Details of Neighbour Notification (all addresses) Stephen & Eileen Leonard & Murtagh 21 Colliers Lane,Coalisland,Tyrone,BT71 4GP The Owner/Occupier, 21 Colliers Lane,Coalisland,Tyrone,BT71 4GP, The Owner/Occupier, 25 Colliers Lane,Coalisland,Tyrone,BT71 4GP,
+Details of Neighbour Notification (all addresses) Stephen & Eileen Leonard & Murtagh 21 Colliers Lane, Coalisland, Tyrone, BT71 4GP The Owner/Occupier, 21 Colliers Lane, Coalisland, Tyrone, BT71 4GP, The Owner/Occupier, 25 Colliers Lane, Coalisland, Tyrone, BT71 4GP,

 Date of Last Neighbour Notification 3rd October 2018

-Summary Committee Meeting Date: 4 th December 2018 Item Number: Application ID: LA09/2018/0725/O Target Date: 6th September 2018 Proposal: Bungalow and garage Location: Adjacent to 7a Keady Road, Upperlands Referral Route: Refusal recommended Recommendation: Refuse Applicant Name and Address: Miss C O'Kane 7a Keady Road Upperlands BT46 5SX Agent Name and Address: Russell Finlay 350 Hillhead Road Knockcloghrim Magherafelt BT45 8QT Executive Summary: Refusal is recommender and CTY 14 of PPS21.
-A dwelling on this site we established boundary treatment and a dwelling of up of development.
+Summary Committee Meeting Date: 4th December 2018 Item Number: Application ID: LA09/2018/0725/O Target Date: 6 th September 2018 Proposal: Bungalow and garage Location: Adjacent to 7a Keady Road, Upperlands Referral Route: Refusal recommended Recommendation: Refuse Applicant Name and Address: Miss C O'Kane 7a Keady Road Upperlands BT46 5SX Agent Name and Address: Russell Finlay 350 Hillhead Road Knockcloghrim Magherafelt BT45 8QT Executive Summary: Refusal is recommended as the proposal fails to comply with CTY 13 and CTY 14 of PPS21.
+A dwelling on this site would be unduly prominent.
+The site lacks established boundary treatment and a dwelling on this site would result in a suburban style build-up of development.
 Signature(s):